Italian Motorcycles

 Francesco Garanzini, born in 1896, brother of the better known Oreste, worked with him in their workshop-garage in via Aribeto 1.

-When Oreste moved to Via Londonio and then in Solari in Milan, Francesco continued building motorcycles with Blackburne engines of 250, 350 and 500cc, offering both sports and touring models.
+When Oreste moved to Via Londonio and then to Solari in Milan, Francesco continued building motorcycles with Blackburne engines of 250, 350 and 500cc, offering both sports and touring models.

 Production appears to have been around thirty motorcycles a year.

-In 1925 the workshop produced models of 250 and 350cc with Blackburne engines mounted with the cylinder tilted forward.
+In 1925 the workshop produced models of 250 and 350cc with Blackburne engines mounted with the cylinder inclined forward, sloper-style.

 In 1925 he won the championship S.I.M.
 Class 350 with A.Turri.